The Impact of CSS View Transitions on Web Performance

 The Impact of View Transition API on Performance

-The View Transition API allowances developers to enable smooth visual transitions between previews on the same site, even for multi page applications (MPA's).
-These view transitions are handles by CSS transitions between 2 page views.
-Historically, CSS transitions during page load, cause a delay the LCP metrics.
-We suspected that these types of in-between-page view transitions have performance implications as well, particularly on mobile devices and slower CPUs.
-Our research and real-user monitoring (RUM) data have confirmed these suspicion along with other interesting insights into its effect on Core Web Vitals, especially the Largest Contentful Paint (LCP).
+The View Transition API allows developers to enable smooth visual transitions between views on the same site, even for multi-page applications (MPAs).
+These view transitions are handled by CSS transitions between two page views.
+Historically, CSS transitions during page load cause a delay in the LCP metric.
+We suspected that these in-between-page view transitions have performance implications as well, particularly on mobile devices and slower CPUs.
+Our Real User Monitoring (RUM) data confirmed these suspicions, along with other interesting insights into the effect on Core Web Vitals, especially the Largest Contentful Paint (LCP).

 RUM Data Findings

-We collected over 500.000 pageviews where eventually 120.000 mobile pageviews were analyzed because they originated from mobile navigations withing the same site.
+We collected over 500,000 pageviews where eventually 120,000 mobile pageviews were analyzed because they originated from mobile navigations within the same site.

 Real-user monitoring data has uncovered that implementing the View Transition API adds approximately 70ms to the Largest Contentful Paint for repeat mobile pageviews.
 This increase in LCP time is noteworthy, considering Google's recommendation that LCP should occur within 2.5 seconds of when the page first starts loading for a good user experience.